dyacob/Regexp-Ethiopic/README.md

 See the provided [manual](https://htmlpreview.github.io/?https://github.com/dyacob/Regexp-Ethiopic/blob/main/doc/index.html) for a review of the regex approach and explanation of usage.

-The R`egexp::Ethiopic` package has a CPAN home [here.](https://metacpan.org/dist/Regexp-Ethiopic) with more terse [documentation.](https://metacpan.org/pod/Regexp::Ethiopic)
+The `Regexp::Ethiopic` package has a CPAN home [here.](https://metacpan.org/dist/Regexp-Ethiopic) with more terse [documentation.](https://metacpan.org/pod/Regexp::Ethiopic)

 The `Regexp::Ethiopic` package provides POSIX style character class